Varicose veins or spider veins are the unsightly blue veins that pop up on the legs when the blood vessel has been

 Horse chestnut was studied on 240 people of whom 25% noticed a marked change in the swelling of the lower legs after taking 50 milligrams of aescin twice a day for a length of 12 weeks.
 (3)

-Gingko is one those herbs that seem to work really well for many ailments.
+Gingko Biloba is one of those herbs that seem to work really well for many ailments.

 To use this herb to treat varicose veins, some herbalists recommended the dosage of 40 milligrams three times a day.

 Gotu Kola (Centella asiatica) is one of the more popular herbal treatment for varicose veins and it is widely used and recommended by herbalists as a natural treatment for disorders that involve connective tissue swelling.

 In a similar study of patients suffering from varicose veins, it was found that there were improvements in the tone of the veins.
-This was shown through ultrasound examination.
+This was shown through an ultrasound examination.
+(6)